stars-labs/heco-chain-docs/en-us/dev/deploy.md

 ```

-use fast sync in the config, if full needed, change this line
+use snap sync in the config, if full needed, change this line
 ```
-SyncMode = "fast"
+SyncMode = "snap"
 ```
 to
 ```